tarantool/crud/doc/dev/schema.md

 is connected to.
 Router can access space schema by using ``net.box`` connection object contents.

+Tarantool instance may have several vshard routers.
+For each request, only one router is used (specified in `vshard_router` option or a default one).
+Each router has its own ``net.box`` connections.
+Fetching and reload processes are different for each router and do not affect each other.

 ### When schema is used

 Space schema is used